technicalsushantoffical/Eva-Ai-Bot-Whatsapp-Technical-Sushant/README.md

 How to get OpenAI API?
 Visit: https://beta.openai.com/account/api-keys

-*For Website Replit Users 👇🏻👇🏻
+*For Replit Website Users Not For Laptop/Desktop 👇🏻👇🏻

 Finally, connect the web address given at top right corner to a hosting website.
 I use freshping the most.